 Telephone Wiring Colour Code BT NTE5 Master Socket

-The following pictures show the BT Telephone Wiring Colour Code as found in various situations.
+The following pictures show the standard BT Telephone Wiring Colour Code used with the BT NTE5 Master Socket.
 Please note you must use the correct inserter tool to push the wires in to the phone socket IDC connectors.
-Failing to do so will open the blades up and the socket connector will no longer hold the wires, with no option but to throw the socket away.
-Don’t strip the wires when terminating the telephone cable, as the blades are designed to bite through the insulation and make a connection.
+Failing to do so will open the blades permanently damaging the connector.
+It will no longer hold the wires, with no option but to throw the socket away.
+Don’t strip the insulation from the wires when terminating the telephone cable.
+The blades are designed to bite through the insulation and make a connection.

 Telephone Line cable coming in to property from the pole

 This picture shows the external Dropwire cable from the telegraph pole or lead in wired directly to the rear of the BT Master Socket NTE5.
 Terminals are marked ‘A’ and ‘B’ and can be screw type terminals, or IDC inserter type as shown in the photo.

 Normally, the first pair used for your telephone line is solid Orange, solid White.
-This applies to Underground fed properties with older cable, and overhead ‘Dropwire’.
+This applies to Underground fed properties with older BT cable, and BT overhead ‘Dropwire’.

-A second telephone line with a different phone number would terminate on solid Black, solid Green.
+A second telephone line with a different phone number would terminate on solid Black and solid Green.

-Other colours present might be 3 red, or 3 yellow wires.
-These are not used as conductors and are in fact steel support wires to prevent the phone cable from sagging or stretching when used overhead.
-BEWARE when cutting or stripping this cable, the wires are EXTREMELY sharp and will leave a nasty prick in your finger.
+BT external overhead cable contains 3 red, or 3 yellow wires.
+These should not be used as conductors.
+They are steel support wires to prevent the phone cable from sagging or stretching when suspended overhead.
+BEWARE when cutting or stripping this cable – the wires are EXTREMELY sharp and will leave a nasty prick or cut.
 Good wire cutters are essential when cutting BT Dropwire.This cable is heavy duty to cope with any kind of weather.

 In the picture I have stripped back the cable, cut the steel support wires approx 1cm length, folded back and taped around.
 This protects your fingers from a painful spike when terminating.
 Do not underestimate the danger of the steel support wires.
 Follow my telephone wiring colour code and things should work first time for you.

 Telephone Master Socket Wires